-WA Health has developed a range of guidance and information material relating to the investigation and management of contaminated sites.
+WA Health has developed a range of guidance and information material relating to the investigation and management of land contaminated with asbestos containing material.

 In addition to this publication, WA Health has released a number of supporting guidance notes designed to:

 Compliance with The National Environment Protection (Assessment of Site Contamination) Measure (May 2013) (external site) is required for the assessment and management of contaminated sites in WA.

 The Guidance Note on Recommended Procedures for Laboratory Analysis of Asbestos in Soil – May 2011(PDF 357KB) provides more detail on the recommended analytical procedures outlined in Section 4.1.8 of the Guidelines.

 The Asbestos Guidelines Summary Sheet - May 2009 (PDF 190KB) (Updated May 2012) is an important tool to assist the interpretation and implementation of the Guidelines as it:

 - lists and references key recommended practices in the Guidelines

 - is updated on a regular basis to reflect relevant recent operational experiences.

 The Guidance Note on the Management of Small-Scale Low-Risk Soil Asbestos Contamination – May 2009 (PDF 121KB)